ysrhee6199/Ultra-Fast-Lane-Detection/README.md

 # Ultra-Fast-Lane-Detection
 We adopted the [Ultra Fast Lane Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) project for the autonomous model vehicle of our university.
-Our results can be found on the projects [Github page](https://glutamat42.github.io/Ultra-Fast-Lane-Detection/)
+Our results can be found on the projects [Github page](https://glutamat42.github.io/Ultra-Fast-Lane-Detection/).

+Our project around dataset generation using [CARLA](https://carla.org/) can be [found here](https://github.com/Glutamat42/Carla-Lane-Detection-Dataset-Generation).

 ## Project overview
 The source code of this project is based on the original project (see link above).
 The reworked project is splitted into two parts
 - Train: Train a model;  only small adjustments to the code
 - Runtime: Used for everything besides training, eg testing or "real world use"; extensive new development of the code

-The scripts directory contains many scripts "around" the project, eg to convert/prepare Datasets or to record testing data from [CARLA](https://carla.org/).
+The scripts directory contains many scripts "around" the project, eg to convert/prepare Datasets.

 ## Further documentation